xvzc/.stowfiles/Readme.md

-# dotfiles
+# .stowfiles
-A repository for dotfiles
+A repository for dotfiles and some settings.
+GNU software stow is used to control these files.

-# Instruction

-## Cross platform setting
+# Cross platform setting
 A variable which indicates the OS is set dynamically on shell startup.
-See echo ```$CUR_OS```
+See ```$echo CUR_OS```

 ## Dependencies
 ```
 zsh
 oh-my-zsh
 node
-coc-nvim
 vim-plug
 tmux
-tpm
 oh-my-tmux
 fzf
 ripgrep
-d2coding nerd font
-ccls
 sdkman
 ```